Graceful shutdown and zero downtime deployments in Kubernetes

 Kube-proxy uses the endpoints to set up iptables rules on the Nodes.

-So every time there is a change to an Endpoint (the object), kube-proxy retrieves the new list of IP addresses and ports and write the new iptables rules.
+So, every time an Endpoint (the object) changes, kube-proxy retrieves the new list of IP addresses and ports and writes the new iptables rules.

 Let's consider this three-node cluster with two Pods and no Services.
 The state of the Pods is stored in etcd.